Deathice/Zimbra_ansible_install_role/README.md

 - chatid: chat id from your telegram chat group

 Then, execute the playbook adding the tg variable with true value. (e.g. -e tg=true)

+## Note
+This role not support backward compatibility

 Author Information
 ------------------